Iowa High School State Track and Field Meet: Day Two

 11:10 a.m. — 100m High Hurdles: Karsyn Lamm — Finishes 23rd.
 Ran a prelim time of 17.31.

-5:00 p.m. — 1A 4x200m Relay: Brody Barton, Dane Sweezer, Brandon Snowden, Juanito Piper (Winfield); Demonate Watkins, Keo Luckett, Jordan Johnson, Darius Whaley (New London)
+5:00 p.m. — 1A 4x200m Relay: Brody Barton, Dane Sweezer, Brandon Snowden, Juanito Piper (Winfield); Demonate Watkins, Keo Luckett, Jordan Johnson, Darius Whaley (New London) — New London medals!
+They finish 8th with a time of 1:33.17.
+Winfield-Mount Union just misses a medal they finished 9th, with a time of 1:33.23

 7:40 p.m. — 1A Boys 4x100m Relay: Christian Gerot, Juanito Piper, Brody Barton, Brandon Snowden (Winfield)